 AMF continue to support the education programs of ACCU helping to raise awareness of climate change impacts on Credit Unions and their members in Asia.
-As a result of AMF's support two business solutions have been developed, Guide to Credit Unions on Climate Action and an Assessment Tool for Green Cooperative which have now been circulated to over 33,000 credit unions around Asia.
+As a result of AMF's support two business solutions have been developed, Guide to Credit Unions on Climate Action and an Assessment Tool for Green Cooperative which have now been circulated to over 35,000 credit unions around Asia and reaching 54.3 million people in Asia.
 By contributing to these programs, we are actively taking action on climate change to help the environment and the future of our children